benblakely/BBFetchedResultsController/README.md

 ### Ignores Implicit Object Moves

 Only actual, explicit object moves are interpreted as moves.
 For example, if an object is moved from the first position in a section to the last and the other objects in the section also happen to be updated, the delegate will be notified that there was one move and the others will count as updates (as opposed to all being reported as moves).

+### Reports Changes from Updating Sort Descriptors and Predicate

+After making changes to the fetch request’s sort descriptors or predicate, calling `performFetch:` will detect how the sections and objects have been affected and report those changes to the delegate.

 ### Detects Changes to Prefetched Relationships